Pennyghael: History

 There is an inference that the name of the country could have derived from the usage “The Pennyland of the Gael", when land was valued in terms of penny or fraction of a penny.

 Ancient history of Pennyghael is traced to Neolithic cairns found at Burg, which links the county to 4000BC when people lived here.
 When the Iron Age started, farmers worked around the shores of Loch Scridain in around 600 BC.
 In the first century AD, the Norwegians and Danes invaded the county, evidence for which is still noted from some of the names inherited from them.
 The presence of Clan MacGillivray during the fourth century AD is inferred as the period in 327 AD when King Colla da Crioch and 350 Irish clan chiefs had migrated to the Western Isles.
 By the start of the 1390s, Clan MacLean of Duart had control over the place.
 The first Laird of Pennyghael, as officially recorded in 1542, was Archibald McGillivray (1510-1565).
 In 1608, Pennyghael was chartered by Duart to Neil McGillivray.

 The MacGillivrays were the dominant family in the village for centuries.
 Donald MacGillivray was laird of Pennyghael in 1618.
 Rev. Martin MacGillivray was of the area in 1631–50.
 By 1701, one John MacGillivray is mentioned, and in 1751, there was n Alexander MacGillivray associated with Pennyghael.
 They lived in a house here which was located to the south of the island Mul and which formed the western entrance to Loch Linnhe.
 In 1701, the local reverend was the Reverend Martin MacGillivray; his nephew, John MacGillivray was laird at the time.
 Alexander MacGillivray was laird of Pennyghael in 1751.
 Descendants of the clan may exist but the family line of the Pennyghael family is much less clear than that of the Dunmaglass family.

 Pennyghael is also very significant to modern Scottish Gaelic literature; in 1911, Catriona (Katie) MacDonald, whose father owned the Kinloch Hotel, emigrated to Pretoria, in the Union of South Africa, to become the wife and Muse of highly important 20th-century Gaelic Bard and fellow Mull native Duncan Livingstone.
 They were never to have children, however.
 Catriona Livingstone died in September 1951 and Duncan, who adored her, never recovered from the blow.
-In response, he composed the poem Cràdh, which Derrick Thomson has since dubbed, "a fine lament... for his wife."
+In response, he composed the poem Cràdh, which Derick Thomson later dubbed, "a fine lament... for his wife."

 Pennyghael Development Association (PDA) was established in 2000 as a charitable institution, and in 2005 its objective was to acquire the building of Old School in Pennyghael and restart it for which funds were raised from the community.
 The PDA also had plans to develop a community centre.